A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters: Proposed Design Approach

-Therefore, fixed a value for $R_f$, we can trivially obtain $R_k^{(-)}$ and $R_k^{(+)}$ from Eq.~\eqref{eq:gains_kpgrkn} and, next, $R_{N+1}^{(-)}$ is obtained using Eq.~\eqref{eq:conditionkpgrkn}.
-Similarly, if $K^{(+)}<K^{(-)}+1$, we increase the overall gain of the positive side by adding a dummy resistance $R_{M+1}^{(+)}$ to the positive input of $\textrm{OP}^\textrm{add}$, as shown in Fig.~\ref{fig:genadd} (blue resistor).
+Similarly, in the second case, with $K^{(+)}<K^{(-)}+1$, we increase the overall negative gain by including the additional resistance $R_{M+1}^{(+)}$ to the positive input of $\mathrm{OP}^\mathrm{add}$, as shown in Fig.~\ref{fig:genadd} (blue resistor).
 In this case, if